 Maria Ampatzi has a BA (Hons) degree in Linguistics with Literature and Spanish, from the University of Hertfordshire (UK).
 She also holds an MA degree in Forensic Linguistics, gained from Cardiff University (UK).
 She is a certified interlocutor for the ‘LanguageCert’ oral examinations and counts many years of teaching experience with children, adolescents and adults.
 She has attended national and international conferences and seminars on various issues regarding education, teaching, basic principles of criminal investigation and the use of linguistic evidence for forensic purposes.
 She has periodically worked with private and state bodies, as a researcher and observer, concerning terrorism matters.
 Her research interests include communication in terrorism, authentication and authorship attribution in terrorist proclamations and other suicide, threat and blackmail documentation, police questioning of vulnerable witnesses (minors), as well as voice and sound analysis of identical twins.
 She teaches Pragmatics and Discourse Analysis at the BA (Hons) English and English Language teaching of the University of Greenwich at New York College Thessaloniki.

-On completion of the programme the successful graduate will enjoy a wide variety of opportunities available in a range of areas, such as: Teaching and work in the Media, publishing and administration.
+On completion of the programme the successful graduate will enjoy a wide variety of opportunities available in a range of areas, such as: Teaching, Linguistics, Translation, Media, Publishing, Management, etc.